 After the CDP is created, the account holder must then deposit assets into the account.
 MakerDAO only accepts deposits in Ether that may be used as collateral, although more assets are in the pipeline.

 The assets that are deposited are accepted and secured by the CDP.
 Users now have access to generate or borrow DAI as needed.
 As mentioned earlier, a successful loan request depends on the collateral value remaining at 150% of the DAI intended for the loan.

 While the person is liable for the outstanding DAI debt, all collateral they own will remain locked and unavailable until that debt is cleared.

 Interest and Fees

-Users open CPDs knowing that they will be liable for the interest when borrowing from MakerDAO’s platform.
-Should they wish to access additional funds in the future, they will need to pay back the original amount borrowed in DAI together with an interest fee, known as the stability fee.
+Users open CPDs knowing they will be liable for the interest when borrowing from MakerDAO’s platform.
+Should they wish to access additional funds in the future, they will need to pay back the original amount borrowed in DAI with an interest fee, known as the stability fee.